How to Migrate Your Website to a New Host (2026 Step-by-Step)

 5. Security concerns.
 Your host does not include a firewall, malware scanning, or free SSL.
 Security should be built in, not bolted on as an upsell.
 Learn more about web hosting security best practices.

-If two or more of these describe your situation, migration is worth the effort.
+If two or more of these describe your situation, switching hosts is worth the effort.

 Pre-migration checklist with five steps: back up everything, document settings, lower DNS TTL, set up new host, and keep both hosts active — with timeline labels